AndersDJohnson/rfc-js-declaration-identifier-from-leaf/README.md

 }
 ```

-And possibly a similar syntax for destructuring (with [rfc-js-destructuring-function-call](https://github.com/AndersDJohnson/rfc-js-destructuring-function-call)):
+And possibly a similar syntax for destructuring (with [rfc-js-destructuring-function-call](https://github.com/AndersDJohnson/rfc-js-destructuring-function-call) and [rfc-js-object-shorthand-path](https://github.com/AndersDJohnson/rfc-js-object-shorthand-path)):

 ```js
 const {